 Department of Health and Human Services

-The American Society for Microbiology (ASM) appreciates the opportunity to provide comments to the Centers for Medicare & Medicaid Services (CMS) regarding proposed revisions to payment policies under the Physician Fee Schedule, Clinical Laboratory Fee Schedule & Other Revisions to Part B for CY 2014 [CMS-1600-P] published in the Federal Register on July 19, 2013.
+The American Society for Microbiology (ASM) appreciates the opportunity to provide comments to the Centers for Medicare & Medicaid Services (CMS) regarding proposed revisions to Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment Systems and Quality Reporting Programs for CY 2014 (CMS-1601-P) published in the Federal Register on July 19, 2013.
 In particular, we wish to comment on proposed revisions described in item II.A.3.c.(3) regarding Proposed Updates Affecting OPPS Payments for Proposed New Packaging Policies for Clinical Diagnostic Laboratory Tests.

 The American Society for Microbiology, headquartered in Washington, D.C., is the largest single life science association, with over 38,000 members worldwide.
 Its members work in educational, research, industrial, and government settings on issues such as the environment, the prevention and treatment of infectious diseases, laboratory and diagnostic medicine, and food and water safety.
 The ASM’s mission is to advance the microbiological sciences as a vehicle for understanding life processes and to apply and communicate this knowledge for the improvement of health and environmental and economic well-being worldwide.

 Many of ASM’s members have primary involvement in clinical laboratory medicine including individuals directing clinical microbiology, immunology and molecular diagnostic laboratories, individuals licensed or accredited to perform such testing, industry representatives marketing products for use, and researchers involved in developing and evaluating new technologies.
-Technological advances have greatly expanded our ability to diagnose, monitor, and treat infectious diseases, and are especially prominent in strategies for emerging and re-emerging infections.
-Therefore, the ASM has significant interest in ensuring that payment policies for clinical diagnostic laboratory tests provide reasonable reimbursement for services rendered to Medicare beneficiaries.
-Of particular interest is the ability to integrate vital, new technologies into infectious disease diagnostics in a financially sound manner.
+Therefore, the ASM has significant interest in the process of establishing reasonable reimbursement for medically necessary laboratory testing to ensure quality patient care for Medicare beneficiaries including in the hospital outpatient setting.

 Vickie S. Baselski, PhD, DABMM, FAAM